How to Calculate Prime Cost (Weekly, Not Monthly)

 Prime cost: $29,400 + $15,404 = $44,804 = 54.6%

-That is healthy for a casual full-service.
-Industry target band: 55-65% (Restaurant365, Toast).
-At 54.6%, this operation has room to invest in better ingredients, a small price hold, or higher wages without putting the model at risk.
+That’s healthy for a casual full-service.
+Industry target band is 55-65% (Restaurant365, Toast).
+At 54.6%, this operation has room to spend on better ingredients, hold prices steady for a season, or pay people more without putting the model at risk.
+That’s the spot you want to be in.

 Where the 60% benchmark comes from (and when to ignore it) #

-The “prime cost should be 60% or less” rule of thumb comes from Restaurant365’s industry survey work and from Bo Bennett’s prime cost benchmark series at Baker Tilly.
-The number is useful as a starting reference.
-It is wrong as a universal target.
+The “prime cost should be 60% or less” rule of thumb comes from Restaurant365’s industry survey work and Bo Bennett’s prime cost benchmark series at Baker Tilly.
+It’s a fine starting reference.
+As a universal target, it’s wrong, and treating it like gospel is how a pizza shop talks itself into thinking it’s doing fine at 60%.

 Better targets by concept: